-- The noise in the data, $\delta$ , is normally distributed about the true value (bivariate normality). - Homoscedasticity: the variance in the noise is constant throughout the data. - The data is not correlated to the noise. - The independent variables are independent of each other.
+- The noise in the data, δ , is normally distributed about the true value (bivariate normality). - Homoscedasticity: the variance in the noise is constant throughout the data. - The data are not correlated to the noise. - The independent variables are independent of each other.

-If these conditions are not met your model is not necessarily on a good statistical foundation.
+If these conditions are not met your model is not on a good statistical foundation.